-In the first episode, we looked at the brand-new Citroen Berlingo, the announcement that Vauxhall has built a 1/4 of a million Vivaros in four years, the top 10 best-selling commercial vehicles right now (all of which come with our EXCLUSIVE FUEL MONTY BLACK FRIDAY FREE FUEL OFFER), and dug into some new research that shows home owners aren't allowing tradespeople to use their loos.
+In the first episode, we looked at the brand-new Citroen Berlingo, the announcement that Vauxhall has built a 1/4 of a million Vivaros in four years, the top 10 best-selling commercial vehicles right now, and dug into some new research that shows home owners aren't allowing tradespeople to use their loos.

 Check out the video below, or read on >>>